 Visitors can take the opportunity to try it during ideal calm conditions.
 It is highlighted again this week at the Annual Duke’s Oceanfest, a weeklong surfing celebration which takes place at Waikiki Beach, and is sponsored by the Outrigger Duke Kahanamoku Foundation.
-The event, going on through August 30, 2015, honors the legacy of Duke.
+The event, which takes place in August each year, has been canceled for 2020.

 Supping consists of standing on a modified long (9-11 foot) surfboard and using a canoe paddle as an oar.
 Boards with a soft surface are easier for learning.
 But while it may look easy, in reality, it is not, requiring good coordination.
 Therefore, it is most easily learned in calm, wind-free conditions.
 It is essential that you have appropriate swimming capabilities for supping.

 Surfing has long played a role in Hawaiian culture.
 Once reserved exclusively for royalty, surfers would often travel from North to South shores to find the best year-round conditions.
 For more information, check out Stand Up Zone, a blog and forum dedicated to the sport.

 The featured image in our post is of Duke Kahanamoku, which Google used to honor the 125th anniversary of his birth just five years ago.
 Surfing was immortalized by Olympic swimmer Duke in the 1920s.
 An iconic statue in his memory is found on Waikiki Beach.